18 Mar Top 10 Questions You Need to Ask Vending Management Providers

 Vending operations come in all sizes, however, there are significantly fewer smaller operators today than 20 years ago.
 According to Vending Market Watch, 81.3% of operations could be considered small in 1995.
 In 2015, small operations only comprise 51% of the industry.

-Large companies benefit greatly from vending management systems.
+Large companies benefit greatly from vending management providers.
 These bigger businesses tend to have more routes, higher transportation costs, increased inventory costs, and a larger overall overhead than their smaller counterparts.
 A VMS can reduce these costs by streamlining operations, which can help larger operations significantly increase their bottom line.
 One large operator based out of Houston experienced a substantial 25% reduction in operating expenses after adopting vending software.

 Vending management systems don’t only help large operations.
 In fact, these systems can work wonders for smaller companies as well.
 Vending Market Watch reports that the “dollar percentage of sales has gotten better for all size operators with the exception of extra-large.”
 Vending Market Watch theorizes that “vending management systems and telemetry are playing a role here.”